isomerpages/imh-bicomh/_acsr-speakers/Track Speakers/Prof Si Tianmei.md

 <p>Prof Si is the Executive Committee member of the Chinese Society of Psychiatry
 and the Chinese Medical Association.
-In addition, she is Chair of the Chinese Schizophrenia Collaborative Group, and the past-president of Asian Schizophrenia Research Institute and the current president of Asian Collegium of Neuro-psychopharmacology .</p>
+In addition, she is Chair of the Chinese Schizophrenia Collaborative Group, and the past-president of Asian Schizophrenia Research Institute and the current president of Asian College of Neuropsychopharmacology .</p>
 <p></p>